 As part of the ASEAN Economic Community, the Philippines adopted various governance initiatives to elevate the performance of Philippine companies at par with its ASEAN counterparts.
-On January 1, 2017, the new SEC Code of Corporate Governance for publicly listed companies (PLCs) took effect.
-The code intends to improve the functioning of boards, strengthen shareholder protection, and promote full disclosure in financial and nonfinancial reporting by PLCs, and helps improve their competitiveness and enhance their ability to attract foreign capital.
+There are currently two corporate governance codes in the country: the SEC Code of Corporate Governance for publicly listed companies (PLCs) which took effect on January 1, 2017, and the SEC Code of Corporate Governance for public companies and registered issuers which took effect on January 12, 2020.
+These codes intend to promote the development of a strong corporate governance culture, improve the functioning of boards, strengthen shareholder protection, and promote full disclosure in financial and non-financial reporting by PLCs, and helps improve their competitiveness and enhance their ability to attract foreign capital.
 Annually, PLCs are required to submit their compliance through an integrated annual corporate governance report (I-ACGR).

-A draft of the SEC Sustainability Reporting Guidelines for PLCs was introduced in 2018.
+The SEC Sustainability Reporting Guidelines for PLCs was introduced on April 12, 2019.
 The guidelines requires PLCs to disclose various economic, environmental, and social (EES) aspects of their operations.
 It aims to promote sustainability reporting, help companies assess and manage their non-financial performance, and enable them to measure and monitor their contributions to achieving universal and national sustainability targets.
-Following consultations, capability building sessions, and finalization of the draft circular by the SEC, PLCs are required to issue their sustainability reports beginning with the 2019 reporting year.
+Listed companies are required to submit its Annual Sustainability Report from calendar year ending 2019.